HydrogenRb/PurdueRMSuperCap/README.md

 </h3>

 the datasheet is not finished yet, this is plan.
 You can take look of the current version.
-9/29 Finish the Specifications and Typical Application and Usage Guidelines (Not include images) 10/6 (Fall break) Finish the Installation and Power tree
+9/29 Finish the Specifications and Typical Application and Usage Guidelines (Not include images).
+Prepare the test cases
+10/6 (Fall break) Finish the Installation and Power tree
 10/13 Finish all testing cases
 10/20 Subsystem Design Note